Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Introduction

 While most natural language processing (NLP) research focuses on highly standardized languages with large amounts of training and evaluation data available, a subfield focusing on dialect NLP has recently been emerging, studying the (lack of) robustness NLP tools exhibit towards dialectal variation \cite{zampieri-etal-2020-natural, joshi-etal-2025-natural}.

-Part of what makes standard-to-dialect transfer challenging is the large degree of spelling variation exhibited in dialectal writing, as it frequently leads to infelicitous subword tokenizations \cite{aepli-etal-2023-findings, blaschke-etal-2023-manipulating, srivastava-chiang-2025-calling, kanjirangat-etal-2025-tokenization}.
-Such challenges have led to research on processing dialectal data with token-free models, such as pixel models \cite{munoz-ortiz-etal-2025-evaluating}.
+In dialect NLP, oftentimes no training but only evaluation data are available for non-standard dialect varieties.
+In such cases it is common to train NLP models on a higher-resource, closely related standard language instead.
+Part of what makes such standard-to-dialect transfer challenging in contrast to standard transfer learning is the large degree of spelling variation exhibited in dialectal writing, as it frequently leads to infelicitous subword tokenizations \cite{aepli-etal-2023-findings, blaschke-etal-2023-manipulating, srivastava-chiang-2025-calling, kanjirangat-etal-2025-tokenization}.
+Such challenges have led to research on processing dialectal data with token-free models, such as for example pixel models \cite{munoz-ortiz-etal-2025-evaluating}.
 These input representation challenges also bring about the question of how robust speech models are towards dialectal variation, given the continuous nature of their inputs.
-This has to some extent been investigated for ASR~(\S\ref{sec:related-work}), but not yet for classification tasks.
+This has to some extent been investigated for automatic speech recognition (ASR; \S\ref{sec:related-work}), but not yet for classification tasks.
 Focusing on speech is especially relevant for processing non-standard dialects, as these varieties are predominantly spoken.

-Our work primarily focuses on intent classification in the context of queries for virtual personal assistants for two reasons: Firstly, dialect-robust applications of this task are seen as especially desirable in a survey on potential NLP technologies for German dialects \cite{blaschke-etal-2024-dialect}.
-Secondly, this is a task that naturally lends itself to the spoken domain, but most available datasets datasets only include written data.
-This can partially be explained by the conventional cascaded paradigm of first automatically transcribing audio data, and then classifying the transcribed text as a second step.
-However, this approach ignores the shortcomings of current automatic speech recognition (ASR) systems with respect to low-resource and non-standardized languages.
+Our work primarily focuses on intent classification in the context of queries for virtual assistants for two reasons: Firstly, dialect-robust virtual assistants are seen as especially desirable in a survey on potential NLP technologies for German dialects \cite{blaschke-etal-2024-dialect}.
+Secondly, this task naturally lends itself to the spoken domain, but most available datasets only include written data.
+This can partially be explained by the conventional cascaded paradigm of first automatically transcribing audio data (cf.\ \citealp{faruqui-hakkani-tur-2022-revisiting}), and then classifying the transcribed text as a second step.
+However, this approach ignores the shortcomings of current ASR systems with respect to low-resource and non-standardized languages.